algorand/conduit/docs/tutorials/IndexerWriter.md

 * `exporter.config.connection-string`: `host=localhost port=5555 user=algorand password=pgpass dbname=conduit`

-If you are connecting to an existing PostgreSQL database, you can also set a catchpoint and the admin token.
-If those are set Conduit will automatically initialize the node using fast catchup.
+If you are connecting to an existing PostgreSQL database, you can also set a catchpoint and the admin token and enable `auto` catchup.
+You can optionally specify the catchup label directly.
+If those are configured, Conduit will automatically initialize the node using fast catchup.

 Review the inline documentation in `conduit.yml` and decide if there are any other settings you would like to update.